Obtaining and carefully following post-surgery instructions from your veterinarian/surgeon is essential for a positive outcome.

 Two weeks post-op

 Two weeks after surgery, Coco went back to have his stitches removed.
-He had been using his leg to scratch his chest, itching due to allergy, I was very worried that he might hurt the healing process, but the surgeon took a quick look and ensured me that it was fine.
+He had been using his leg to scratch his chest, itching due to allergy, I was concerned that he might hurt the healing process, but the surgeon took a quick look and ensured me that it was fine.

-TIP Sign up for some rehab sessions if possible.
+Sign up for some rehab sessions if possible.
 It really is beneficial to rebuilding the body after surgery.

 One month post surgery